 Replacement windows deliver high performance, energy efficiency, and are the best insulated windows for homes.
 Technology is continually improving, with many replacement windows offering double or triple panes of glass.
 Additional advancements include Low-E coating, argon gas fills, spacers, and other components.

 Homeowners can use replacement windows for standard window replacement or with new construction.

 Although there are new construction window options, replacement windows are often cheaper to install since the contractor can fit the replacement window in any standard window opening with no need to expose the home frame.

 What are New Construction Windows?

-New construction windows are designed to be put into new homes or home additions.
-Unlike replacement windows, new construction windows are intended to be installed on the framing directly, through the use of a nail fin frame.
-Only after the windows are installed is the home’s exterior completed.
+New construction windows are built for new homes or home additions.
+Unlike replacement windows, new construction windows need to be installed on the framing directly, with the use of a nail fin frame.
+Only after installation is the home's exterior completed.

-While new construction windows can be used during home renovations, the contractor must first expose the home’s frame by removing the exterior siding.
-Only then can the new construction window be put into place.
-If your home is made of stone or brick, it may be impossible for you to use new construction windows since the exterior of the home cannot be removed in the same way that siding can.
+While new construction windows can be used during home renovations, the contractor must first expose the home's frame by removing the exterior siding to install.
+If your home is built of stone or brick, it may be impossible for you to use new construction windows since the exterior of the house cannot be removed in the same way that siding can.

 As with new construction windows, the specific cost of replacement windows varies by size, shape, and material.
-Replacement window costs are lower than new construction window costs on the whole because you save on time and labor of window installation.
+Replacement window costs are lower than new construction window costs overall because you save on time and labor of window installation.